verrazzano/docs/content/en/docs/setup/backup/backup.md

   resourceSetName: rancher-resource-set
 ```

-After you create a backup custom resource, the `rancher-backup` operator calls the `kube-apiserver` to get the resources predefined with `rancher-backup` CRDs.
+After you create a `Backup` custom resource, the `rancher-backup` operator calls the `kube-apiserver` to get the resources predefined with `rancher-backup` CRDs.
 Then, the operator creates the backup file, in the `*.tar.gz` format, and stores it in the location configured in the `storageLocation` field.

 ### Scheduled backups